Lagonda: Aston Martin ownership

 In 1947, the company was taken over by David Brown and moved in with Aston Martin, which he had also bought, in Feltham, Middlesex.
 The old Staines works at Egham Hythe passed to Petters Limited, in which A.P.
 Good had acquired the controlling interest.
 Production restarted with the last prototypes from Bentley, the 1948 Lagonda 2.6-Litre with new chassis featuring fully independent suspension.
 Its new 2.6L twin overhead cam straight-six became the basis for the Aston Martin engines of the 1950s.
 This was replaced by the 3 litre Lagonda engine in 1953 and continued to be available until 1958.

 Many thought that the marque had disappeared, but in 1961 the Rapide name was resurrected, with a four-door saloon based on the contemporary Aston Martin DB4, with an aluminium body by Carrozzeria Touring of Milan and a 3,995 cc engine capable of taking the car to 125 mph.
 By this time, Aston Martin-Lagonda as it now was, had moved to Newport Pagnell in Buckinghamshire.
 The Rapide lasted until 1965.

 In 1969, the Lagonda name was briefly resurrected, appearing on a four-door prototype of the new Aston Martin DBS model.
 The prototype was allocated chassis MP230/1, and was retained by the factory until 1972 and used by Sir David Brown as his personal car, registered "JPP 5G".
 The car originally ran a prototype five-litre V8 engine but this was quickly replaced by an early 5.3-litre production quad carb version (VS4008EE).

 Between 1974 and 1976, seven Lagonda four-door saloons were produced based on the 1969 prototype.
 The production models adopted a single-headlight treatment with a Lagonda "horseshoe" grille in place of the twin-headlamp treatment of the prototype.

 In 1976, a new Lagonda saloon appeared, the large and futuristic Aston Martin Lagonda designed by William Towns.
 This low, rather square, wedge-shaped car was built on Aston Martin V8 components and was available until 1990.
 A total of 645 were built.

 Aston Martin produced a concept car called the "Lagonda Vignale" at the 1993 Geneva Motor Show.

 During 1993–94, nine Lagonda four-door saloons and seven shooting brakes (badged on the rear door or tailgate as Les Vacances) were made based on a stretched Aston Martin Virage.
-These are the only factory-built shooting brakes in Aston Martin's history; six were bought by a foreign royal family.
+These were (until the 2018 Vanquish Zagato shooting brake) the only factory-built shooting brakes in Aston Martin's history; six were bought by a foreign royal family.
 They could be ordered with the 5.3-litre V8 (310 HP) or the 6.3-litre V8 (500 HP) engine.